Homeless or risk of being homeless in San Joaquin County and/or formerly in custody.

-Ready to Work seeks to reduce the number of homeless people in San Joaquin County by helping men with a history of homelessness or involvement in the criminal justice system rebuild their lives and the lives of their families.
-Clients are active participants in their own success, and learn hard skills that lead directly to jobs.
-Earned income is the key for graduates to maintain housing and avoid future homelessness.
+The Ready to Work program seeks to reduce the number of homeless people in San Joaquin County by helping individuals with a history of homelessness or involvement in the criminal justice system and rebuild their lives and the lives of their families.
+Clients are active participants in their own success and learn employment and life skills that lead directly to livable jobs.
+Earned income is the key for graduates to maintain housing and avoid future homelessness as well as recidivism.
 Work instills the value of self-reliance and builds the capacity for long-term success.
-Ready to Work provides the education and opportunity so that people can take control of their own lives.
-A systematic needs assessment shows Ready to Work’s target population faces a lack of opportunity and a lack of services.
-Existing homeless services are short-term crisis response measures, or only serve narrow populations because of restrictive funding sources.
-Ready to Work assists people who are ineligible for many other services, but who have the potential to show great strides with the right investment.
-Ready to Work makes long-term investments in the health, economy, and people of San Joaquin County.
-They provide housing, food, education, work training, skill certification, stipends, and links to permanent housing for people who want a second chance.
+Ready to Work provides the education, training, and the opportunity for individuals to take control of their own lives.
+Existing homeless services are short-term crisis response measures, or serve targeted populations because of the restrictive funding sources.
+Ready to Work provides temporary/transitional housing, education, work training, skill certifications, and links to permanent housing for people who want a second chance.